Bacon Dijon Chicken Pot Pie with Easy Whole Wheat Pastry Crust

 Instructions

 • Heat oven to 350 degrees.
-Place six 1 cup ramekins (or one deep dish pie plate) on a small baking sheet.
+Place six 1 cup ramekins (or 10-inch cast iron skillet or deep dish pie plate) on a small baking sheet.

 • Cook bacon in a large, deep skillet over medium-high heat until crisp; remove to a towel lined plate to drain.